ainfinum/CarND-Behavioral-Cloning/README.md

 ## 4. Result

 The model was tested by running it through the simulator and the car can be driven autonomously around both tracks.
-I think the result that model with CNN architecture produce is pretty impressive.
-The model was trained just in 60 minutes and it can drive a car on a quite challenging road.
+I think the result of the CNN model is pretty impressive.
+The model was trained less than 60 minutes and it can drive a car on a quite challenging road.

 Video from track 1